TranslatorSRI/GraphValidationTests/README.md

 A [full change log](CHANGELOG.md) is provided documenting each release, but we summarize key release limitations here:

-### Release 0.0.1
+### v0.0.\* Releases

-- This release only supports testing of [Translator SmartAPI Registry](https://smart-api.info/registry/translator) catalogued components which are TRAPI implementations for Translator Autonomous Relay Agent (ARA) and Knowledge Providers (KP), but _not_ direct testing of the Translator Autonomous Relay System (ARS) or Translator user interface (UI)
+- This initial code release only supports testing of [Translator SmartAPI Registry](https://smart-api.info/registry/translator) catalogued components which are TRAPI implementations for Translator Autonomous Relay Agent (ARA) and Knowledge Providers (KP), but _not_ direct testing of the Translator Autonomous Relay System (ARS) or Translator user interface (UI)
 - Standards validation tests currently calls release 4.0.0 of the [reasoner-validator](https://github.com/NCATSTranslator/reasoner-validator), which is currently limited to TRAPI release 1.4.2 validation (not yet the recent TRAPI 1.5.0 releases)